Linux AWK Index Function: Find Substrings

 Suppose you want to ensure that user input does not contain certain prohibited keywords, for example, “error” or “fail”.

-Let’s say you have user input in a file feedback.txt:
+Let’s say you have user input in a file feedback.txt

-Encountered an error in connection
+Network connection is excellent Encountered an error in connection Satisfied with the service

-You can use awk to check each line for prohibited words:
+to check each line for prohibited words:

 awk '{if (index($0, "error") > 0 || index($0, "fail") > 0) print "Invalid input:", $0; else print "Valid input:", $0;}' feedback.txt